Spain 0-1 Honduras: Bengtson header sends Spaniards crashing out

-Silky midfielder Mario Martinez found himself on the left-wing and brilliantly beating Martin Montoya before crossing in for Bengtson, but this time Botia was able to clear for a corner.
+Silky midfielder Mario Martinez found himself on the left-wing and brilliantly beat Martin Montoya before crossing in for Bengtson, but this time Botia was able to clear for a corner.

 After missing out the Japan defeat with injury, Muniain was looking determined to leave his print on the match, but after a good run in which he beat two defenders thanks to a one-two with Isco, his final ball back to the Malaga man was poor and Honduras marched away with possession.

 A few minutes later it was the final ball again letting Spain down.
-This time thanks to some good work by Isco and Juan Mata, Munian found Adrian in the left channel of the penalty area, but when in a prime position to cross he gave the ball straight to the goalkeeper.
-The despair of his teammates was patently obvious.
+This time thanks to some good work by Isco and Juan Mata, Munian found Adrian in the left channel of the penalty area, but when in a prime position to cross he gave the ball straight to the goalkeeper, to the obvious despair of his teammates.

 Mata had the Spaniards' best chance with 10 minutes left of the first-half.
 Montoya advanced down the right before cutting back a well-placed cross towards the Chelsea man, but his sliced volley bounced and spun inches wide of the far post.